-A continued investigation into video art as a personal expressive media for the individual artist, including work with computers, sound equipment, photography, and other tools used in the contemporary art world.
+Video Art II is a continued investigation into video art as a personal expressive medium and includes work with computers, software, video and sound equipment, and other tools used in the contemporary art world.
 Students will have the opportunity to investigate these technologies as they combine the various media to make artistic statements based on personal concerns and aesthetic decisions.
-This course is specifically for the fine artist who wishes to use "low end" and/or "consumer" equipment as a creative media.
-Emphasis is on relatively complex projects and collaborative ventures, and further developing an individual style of personal expression with these strategies and technologies.
-Additional lab hours required.
+This course is specifically for the fine artist who wishes to use technology as a creative medium.